cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 Specify the prefix string added to symbols during layout obfuscation.

 When this option is set, all obfuscated symbols will have this prefix added.
-This can be used to avoid symbol conflicts when obfuscating multiple Cangjie packages by assigning different prefixes to different packages.
+This can help avoid symbol conflicts when obfuscating multiple Cangjie packages.

 ### `--obf-sym-output-mapping <file>`